I've been an obsessed hard rock/heavy metal fan and collector since the early 1980s. If it's got a good guitar riff and attitude, I'm in.

 Long Live The Big Four!

-The so-called "Big Four" of thrash metal—Metallica, Megadeth, Slayer, and Anthrax—all burst out of the heavy metal underground during an insanely fertile period between 1983 and 1985.
-Thanks to college radio, demo-tape trading and underground fanzines, each of these new bands were eagerly welcomed by hordes of hungry fans around the world, all looking for the next big thing in loud, fast, and obnoxious metal music
+The so-called "Big Four" of thrash metal—Metallica, Megadeth, Slayer, and Anthrax—all burst out of the heavy metal underground during the insanely fertile period between 1983 and 1985.
+Thanks to college radio, demo-tape trading and underground fanzines, each of these new bands were eagerly welcomed by hordes of hungry metal fans around the world, all looking for the next big thing in loud, fast, and obnoxious music

 Metallica, "Kill'Em All"

 Released: July 1983, MegaForce Records